jrobind/thefrontendcoach.com/src/posts/the-importance-of-debugging-ability.md

 ## Process of elimination

-In the real world more often than not you'll be faced with a huge codebase and thousands of lines of code that hide a bug somewhere, finding the offending code might not be such a walk in the park as it was in our rather simple example above.
-As mentioned above you may not always have an error message and call stack to point you in the right direction.
+In the real world more often than not you'll be faced with a huge codebase and thousands of lines of code that hide a bug somewhere.
+Finding the offending code might not be such a walk in the park as it was in our rather simple example above.
+As mentioned above, you may not always have an error message and call stack to point you in the right direction.
 You could work through each of the lines, one by one?
-Sure, but this would be incredibly time ineffective.
+Sure, but this would be incredibly time consuming.
 So how do you go about narrowing down your search for the offending line(s) in a time-efficient manner?
 You need to follow the **divide and conquer approach**, which is arguably one of the most important debugging principles.
 Start by trying to cut the problem into smaller pieces, start by **dividing your code in half**.

 Is the bug in the first half or the second half?
 Once you’ve established which half contains the bug you can repeat this process by removing irrelevant chunks of code.
 Eventually, you’ll have narrowed down to a manageable section of code that contains the bug.